hacxman/shiny-cyril/README.md

 CPU
 ===

 Homebrew (hackerspacebrew) 8bit CPU.
-MISC type as there are 6 only instructions (except nop) and each can be conditional.
-With sixteen 8bit registers, no pipelining and no superscalarity.
+MISC type as there are only 6 instructions (except nop) and each can be conditional.
+With sixteen 8bit registers, mmaped IO, no pipelining and no superscalarity.

 Files:
 ------